5 Best Spinning Reels For Steelhead Fishing: 2023 Buyers Guide

 The average size of the steelhead in your rivers can also be a factor to consider.

-On some rivers, like the ones you find in Lake Superior, Ohio, and Pennsylvania, the steelhead are on the smaller side, averaging 5 to 8 pounds.
-For this size steelhead, especially on the smaller rivers a size 30 would be good.
+On some Great Lakes rivers, like the ones you find in Lake Superior, Ohio, and Pennsylvania, the steelhead are on the smaller side, averaging 5 to 8 pounds.
+For this size steelhead, especially on the smaller rivers, a size 30 would be good.

-If you fish the river mouths frequently and cast out into the ocean or great lakes, you may require a different size steelhead spinning reel that has a lot of line capacity since steelhead in the lake or ocean have full energy and a ton of room to swim far.
+If you fish the river mouths frequently and cast out into the ocean, you may require a different size spinning reel that has a lot of line capacity since steelhead in the lake or ocean are full energy and have a ton of room to swim far.

 So for lake and ocean fishing where you might be casting from shore or fishing a river mouth, I would recommend a 40 to 4500 (4000 to 4500) size spinning reel for steelhead.